Adria-F/Cutscene-Manager/README.md

 And finnaly, each step will contain the information of what action to do and which element of the game will be affected.

 ### Coding main functionalities
-(Start reading the xml, explain the syntax used and code at least one function to show how it is suposed to be done) Let's start from the smallest fragment to the big ones.
+Let's start from the smallest fragment to the big ones.
 #### Step:
 It contains a duration and a timer, so it knows when to end.